bayoxx/RAG-Retrieval-Augmented-Generation-Chatbot-for-an-e-commerce-store/README.md

-# Cypril Stores RAG (Retrieval Augmented Generation Chatbot) Chatbot - Anna Bot
+## Cypril Stores RAG (Retrieval Augmented Generation) Chatbot - Anna Bot

 **Cypril Stores RAG Chatbot (Anna)** is an AI-powered customer assistant designed to handle customer inquiries for **Cypril Stores** — a retail chain with branches in **Lagos** and **Abuja**, Nigeria.